Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Ability Score Improvement

-score beyond 5 via this feature.
+ability score beyond 5 via this feature.

-reducing the time cost of all actions except the following by .5 seconds, to a minimum
+all actions (except spellcasting) by .5 seconds, to a minimum of .5 seconds; additionally,

 Class Feats